Olubu-dev/Project1_Documentation/README.md

   - Bar charts, line chart, scatter plot, cards was also used to visualize trends in the data

 ### Data Analysis
-This is where line of codes, metrics is imputed for  the calculation of the tools used
+This is where line of codes, metrics was imputed for  the calculation of the tools used

 ```Excel
 =SUMIF(D2:D9922,D2,H2:H9922)